Skip to content

 Warning

-If set, it overrides the automatic determination of the maximum common area between the input-reference products geometry.
+If set, it overrides the automatic determination of the maximum common area between the geometry of each input single band asset.

 Tip